eggnaube/PHP-Benchmark/README.markdown

 * `Function_Benchmark` class (for more advanced PHP developers): This is a class to compare one or more functions in the matter of performance.

 ## User Interface (UI)
 This is the visible part of the PHP Benchmark Script.
-With it you can easily use the PHP Benchmark class knowing whatsoever about programming PHP.
+With it you can easily use the PHP Benchmark class knowing whatsoever about programming.

 ### Usage
 To use the UI, simply copy all files to your server and access the index of your PHP Benchmark Script directory.